 Apple and Kiwi Puree is an easy-to-make baby puree when starting solids.
 This simple baby food recipe combines naturally sweet apples with tangy kiwi.
 Your little one will love the fresh, fruity flavour of this combination puree.
-It’s a bright, yummy baby food that’s highly nutritious too!
+It’s a bright, yummy baby food!

-This kiwi baby food is a great way to introduce babies to the flavourful, nutritious fruit.
+This kiwi baby food is a great way to introduce babies to the flavourful fruit.
 The apple helps to mellow some of the tartness of kiwi, whilst still letting that yummy flavour through.
-Kiwi fruit have exceptionally high levels of Vitamin C [1], and contain a variety of other vitamins, minerals and fibre to help support baby’s health.

 This is an easy two-ingredient homemade baby puree:

-Apples –Fresh apples, preferably a red or pink variety like Pink Lady, Fuji, Royal Gala, Red Delicious or similar.
-Don’t go for green apples, they can be a bit tart.
+Apples – Fresh apples, preferably a red or pink variety like Pink Lady, Fuji, Royal Gala, Red Delicious or similar.
+Don’t go for green apples, they can be a bit tart and the apple is needed to help mellow the kiwi!

 Kiwi fruit – Choose kiwi that are slightly soft when pressed but not squishy (overripe).